 The final mask $\bm{m}$ is represented as, where the operator $\&$ represents the logical operation AND.
-The parameter mask ensures that updates are restricted to the selected parameters, preventing unnecessary modifications to the rest of the model.
-This optimization in the MCU can be formulated as follows, where training efficiency is improved by reducing unnecessary gradient updates with the mask $\bm{m}$.
+The parameter mask ensures that updates are restricted to the selected parameters, preventing unnecessary modifications to the model.
+Thus, the optimization in the MCU can be formulated as follows, where training efficiency is improved by reducing unnecessary gradient updates with the mask $\bm{m}$.

-As shown in Figure~\ref{fig:mask_comparison}, we preliminarily explore the efficiency and effectiveness of our parameter mask on CIFAR-10 with PreResNet-100 in the $10\%$ random data forgetting scenario.
-We set $k=10\%$, $k_r=10\%$ to generate our parameter mask on our MCU framework with NegGrad+~\cite{neggrad} as the pre-unlearning model.
-In the left panel of Figure~\ref{fig:mask_comparison}, we compare the average epoch runtime with and without a $10\%$ parameter mask.
+We preliminarily explore the efficiency and effectiveness of our parameter mask on CIFAR-10 with PreResNet-110 in the $10\%$ random data forgetting.
+We set $k=10\%$, $k_r=10\%$ to generate our parameter mask with NegGrad+~\cite{neggrad} as the pre-unlearning model.
+In the left panel of Figure~\ref{fig:mask_comparison}, we compare the average epoch runtime with and without our parameter mask.
 Apparently, the parameter mask significantly improves efficiency during the backward propagation process, achieving a notable $75.23\%$ speedup.
 In the right panel of Figure~\ref{fig:mask_comparison}, we compare our parameter mask (solid line) with the $10\%$ random mask (dashed line).
-Random mask has a significant negative impact on the accuracy of retaining data $\train_r$ and testing data $\train_t$, with a $3.44\%$ and a $2.48\%$ drop at $t=0.5$ respectively.
-By comparison, the forget accuracy gap is $1.32\%$ at $t=0.5$.
+Random mask has a significant negative impact on the accuracy of $\train_r$ and $\train_t$, with a $3.44\%$ and a $2.48\%$ drop at $t=0.5$ respectively.
+By comparison, the forgetting accuracy gap is only $1.32\%$ at $t=0.5$.
 This confirms that our parameter mask both improves training efficiency and effectively preserves the model utility.